niemopen/niem-naming-design-rules/ndr6src.md

 Schema assembly is underspecified in [XML Schema](#ref).
 But a specification that defines message conformance in terms of schema validation must have some way to establish the schema used to assess validity.
 Otherwise no one can be certain what conforms.
 This rule establishes the needed certainty.

 Most schema document sets are established by a single extension schema document, with all other needed schema documents brought in by `xs:import` elements.
-But it is also allowable to include every document as an initial schema document.
+But it is also allowable to list every document as an initial schema document.
 Or to have a single initial document with no namespace, containing nothing but `xs:import` elements for each document in the set.

 **Rule 10-5:** Consistent import schema document || The members of a [schema document set](#def) MUST NOT contain two `xs:import` elements that have the same `{}namespace` attribute but specify different schema documents.
 (N5R 11-54)

-XML Schema permits conflicting imports, but the result is underspecified, and often causes errors that are very hard to detect and diagnose.
+XML Schema permits conflicting imports, but the result is underspecified, and can cause errors that are very hard to detect and diagnose.

 **Rule 10-6:** Consistent import labels || The members of a [schema document set](#def) MUST NOT contain two `xs:import` elements with the same namespace but different values for `appinfo:externalImportIndicator`.
 (N5R 11-55)